tango-controls/rfc/2/README.md

 Value of Device's State attribute MAY impact how the Device object responds to:

-* Writing to a Device's Attribute or a Device's Pipe
+* Reading and writing of its Attribute or Pipe
-* Calling a Device's Command
+* Calling a Command

-The Device MAY not execute (block) the attribute write or the pipe write operation or the command execution code for individual States.
+The Device MAY not execute (block) the Attribute or Pipe read or write operation or the command execution code for individual States.
 In such a case the Device object SHALL respond with throwing a `DevFailed` exception.
 The way how a Device object responds to the above calls define a Device State Machine.

 **NOTE**: Current implementation allows a Device object to block the operations irrespectively to the Device's State